PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

                timeout: int = None) -> dict[nodeID, Optional[list[Message]]]
 ```

-Halts process until responses with specified message_category (and optionally with specified message_id) from all
+Halts process until messages with specified `message_category` (and optionally with specified `message_id`) from all
-specified nodes arrive and return their message objects.
+specified nodes arrive and returns the message objects.

-* if the timeout is hit or all responses are received, list successful responses and return None for those that failed
+* if the `timeout` in seconds is hit or all responses are received, list successful responses and return `None` for those that failed
-* sets the returned responses' status to “read”
+* sets the returned responses' status to `“read”`

 ```python
 # Example usage